vidstige/jadb/README.md

 Since version v1.1 Jadb support [maven](https://maven.apache.org/) as a build system.
 Although this project is not presented in official apache maven repositories this library can be used as dependencies in your maven/gradle project with the help of [jitpack](https://jitpack.io).
-[Оitpack](https://jitpack.io) is a system which parse github public repositories and make artifacts from them.
+[Jitpack](https://jitpack.io) is a system which parses github public repositories and make artifacts from them.
-You will just only need to add [jitpack](https://jitpack.io) as a repository to let maven/gradle to search for artifacts in it
+You only need to add [jitpack](https://jitpack.io) as a repository to let maven/gradle to search for artifacts in it, like so

 ```
 <repositories>